44670/NTRViewer/README.md

 Windows:

-Build this project with Visual Studio 2013.
+Follow the guide in ffmpeg directory, then build this project with Visual Studio 2013.